lucyparsons/lucyparsonslabs.com/_pages/contact.md

 image: images/disdenied-noise2.png
 permalink: /contact/index.html
 ---

-Our members use a variety of messaging protocols, so if you are uncomfortable using email please attempt to contact us over another method (Signal, Wire, OTR...etc). *Disclaimer*: The contact information for all of the possible platforms our members use is not listed here.
+### Get in touch ###

+General inquiries for Lucy Parsons Labs can be sent to info AT lucyparsonslabs DOT com.
+For queries specific to OpenOversight, use openoversight AT lucyparsonslabs DOT com.

+Our individual members use a variety of messengers, including Signal, Wire, WhatsApp, OTR, and Twitter.
+All possible ways of connecting with individual LPL members will not be listed on this page, so you may find additional ways of contacting individual members, such as Twitter messages.

-If you are an activist who would like to get in contact with Lucy Parsons Labs to do a security training for your group, please email us at info AT lucyparsonslabs DOT com or send us a request on Signal or Whatsapp at three one two - seven two zero - three five nine four.
+If you are an activist who would like to request a digital security training by Lucy Parsons Labs for your group, please email us at info AT lucyparsonslabs DOT com or send us a request on Signal or Whatsapp at three one two - seven two zero - three five nine four.

-**MEDIA INQUIRIES**
+### Media inquiries ###
 All media inquiries should be sent to media AT lucyparsonslabs DOT com.
-We hope to answer all requests within one week.
-However, if you are on deadline, please let us know.
-Our consensus-based approach can sometimes slow our response time to media requests.
+Please send us an email that includes your name, outlet, questions, and deadline, and we will get back to you as soon as possible.

+### Leak to us ###
+If you have information that you would like to share with Lucy Parsons Labs—including, but not limited to, police misconduct, government corruption, fraud, or abuse—we want to hear from you.

+We take great care to protect our sources and reporting partners.
+We will fight any and all legal orders for information about our sources or reporting materials.

+We offer several channels by which anyone can share tips or documents with us securely.

+You can reach us on Signal or WhatsApp at: three one two - seven two zero - three five nine four.

+We also maintain an instance of SecureDrop: an open-source whistleblower platform built for anonymity through the Tor network and using strong encryption.
+[For detailed instructions to leak to us using SecureDrop, click here.](/SecureDrop)

+Leak us secrets, and we will publish them to the world.

 ### You can contact the Director of LPL, Freddy Martinez using his GPG key

 GPG Fingerprint: `A712 B1DB 9076 2931 4565 0DA6 34FB 06F1 E80A 64A1` using his GPG key for `freddymartinez9 AT gmail DOT com`.
 You may also send an unencrypted email there as well.

 ~~~~~~~~
 -----BEGIN PGP PUBLIC KEY BLOCK-----